Calcium gluconate: Cardiac arrest

 While intravenous calcium has been used in cardiac arrest, its general use is not recommended.
 Cases of cardiac arrest in which it is still recommended include high blood potassium, low blood calcium such as may occur following blood transfusions, and calcium channel blocker overdose.
 There is the potential that general use could worsen outcomes.
 If calcium is used, calcium chloride is generally the recommended form.

 Side effects

 Calcium gluconate side effects include nausea, constipation, and upset stomach.
-Rapid intravenous injections of calcium gluconate may cause hypercalcaemia, which can result in vasodilation, cardiac arrhythmias, decreased blood pressure, and bradycardia.
+Rapid intravenous injections of calcium gluconate may cause hypercalcemia, which can result in vasodilation, cardiac arrhythmias, decreased blood pressure, and bradycardia.
 Extravasation of calcium gluconate can lead to cellulitis.
 Intramuscular injections may lead to local necrosis and abscess formation.

 It is also reported that this form of calcium increases renal plasma flow, urine production, sodium excretion, glomerular filtration rate, and prostaglandin E2 and F1-alpha levels.